asaniczka/Deaths-on-8000/README.md

 1. Install the necessary dependencies: pandas, csv.
 2. Run the provided code to collect and organize the data.
 3. The cleaned data will be saved as a CSV file named "deaths_on_eight-thousanders.csv".

+## Dataset

+Dataset created by script can be found on [Kaggle](https://www.kaggle.com/datasets/asaniczka/mountain-climbing-accidents-dataset)